gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Noxy gaped at her.
 "Y-you're Gifted?"

 The troll's lips pulled back from her teeth in what Noxy fervently hoped was a smile.
-"No, dear.
-It's rather more complicated than that.
+"Yes dear, but it's rather more complicated than that.
 Well, I say complicated," she mused, scratching her belly absent-mindedly.
 "What I really mean is---no, no, complicated is the best word."
 She nodded in agreement with herself.
 "Quite a good word, actually.
-So, now a bad time?"
+So, is now a good time to chat?"

 "Noxy?
 Noxy, where are you?"
 Indy's voice rang through the night, faint but clear.